-It’s no secret that the greater Charleston area is one of the hottest and sought-after markets on the East Coast, but just how much have Charleston real estate market prices changed in the past half century?
+It’s no secret that the greater Charleston area is one of the hottest and sought-after markets on the East Coast, but just how much have Charleston home prices changed in the past half century?
 The short answer is, regardless of whether the listings are in downtown Charleston, the suburbs, the Sea Islands, or Summerville, local properties have been appreciating in value, and for good reason.
 The Lowcountry’s weather, culture, and architectural traditions are beautiful, and there are activities like beach days within a short commute to any area of Charleston County.
-While price rise is great news for sellers, based on the trends of the past decades, the Charleston housing market shows no signs of slowing, and buyers can expect equity in their new purchases as prices continue to rise.
+While price rise is great news for sellers, based on the trends of the past decades, the housing market in Charleston, SC Charleston housing market shows no signs of slowing, and buyers can expect equity in their new purchases as Charleston home prices continue to rise.

 Some of Charleston’s many neighborhoods and subdivisions have been climbing in value for decades, while others have seen a large jump just in the past five to ten years.
 For example, the East Side in downtown Charleston (half of which is in the historic district) has seen big increases in the last decade, while Ansonborough a few blocks to the south began climbing in the early 1960s and is now mostly plateaued (still rising like the rest of the Lowcountry, but not in quick increments).

 There are several reasons for Charleston’s strong real estate market beyond the obvious beautiful location.
 The tri-county area’s population has been increasing as new industries have relocated here.
 Boeing, Blackbaud, the southern Silicon Valley phenomenon, the hospitality and tourism industry, and the state’s largest medical district are just a few of the employers drawing new residents.
 College of Charleston and Citadel alumni often decide to put down permanent roots, adding to the burgeoning population.
 Residents from the northern states (New England, NYC area, and New Jersey in particular) are further attracted by the state’s low property taxes, making South Carolina very attractive for retirees.
-In short, Charleston housing market prices reflect supply and demand- even all the new suburban development isn’t enough to keep up with demand.
+In short, the housing market in Charleston, SC reflects supply and demand- even all the new suburban development isn’t enough to keep up with demand.

 Further up the peninsula, 37 Poinsett Street is freedman’s cottage dating to the early twentieth century.
 Maggie Rivers purchased in in 1937, and her estate sold it in derelict condition in 2016 for just $32,000.
 In 2017, it conveyed for $130,000, and in 2018, it sold for $450,000 (showing the profitability of restoring historic buildings in the Charleston housing market).
 This flawlessly renovated two bedroom, two bathroom house is currently listed for sale for $499,000.